Roderick Eime test drives the MY2014 Toyota 86

 ‘Hachi-Roku’ or ‘eight-six’ has its roots in Toyota’s 4-cylinder racing heritage that goes back to the mega-popular AE86, introduced in 1983.
 Ahead of its time, the fuel-injected, 4-cylinder twin-cam 1587cc 4A-GE engine delivered a decent 130kW and is still in favour with racers and rally drivers today.

 But real Toyota know-it-alls will stop me here and quickly tell me that the iconic 2000 GT from 1967 was the first real Japanese supercar.
 A hastily modified 2000 GT even appeared in the James Bond movie “You Only Live Twice”.
 Modified because the 189cm Sean Connery could not fit in the tiny cockpit unless the roof was sawn off.
 Which it was, creating the two supremely rare 2000 GT convertibles.
 One is part of the James Bond collection and the other is in the Toyota Museum in Japan.

-But the gorgeous 2000GT, perhaps the most collectable Japanese car ever, is a six-cylinder.
-The rest of the Eight Six clan are fours.
+But the gorgeous 2000GT, perhaps the most collectible Japanese car ever, is a six-cylinder.
+The rest of the Eight-Six clan are fours.

-Just this year, Toyota have decided to further tweek the 86, adding more value to this bargain blazer.
+Just this year, Toyota has decided to further tweek the 86, adding more value to this bargain blazer.